syne-tune/syne-tune/docs/source/tutorials/basics/basics_bayesopt.rst

 is fit to, via ``max_size_data_for_model`` in ``search_options``.
 If the data is larger, it is downsampled to this size.
 Sampling is controlled by another argument ``max_size_top_fraction``.
-Namely, this fraction of entries in the downsampled set are filled by the best points in the full set, while the remaining entries are sampled (with replacement) from the rest of the full set.
+Namely, this fraction of entries in the downsampled set are filled by those points in the full set with the best metric values, while the remaining entries are sampled (with replacement) from the rest of the full set.
 The default for ``max_size_data_for_model`` is :const:`~syne_tune.optimizer.schedulers.searchers.bayesopt.tuning_algorithms.defaults.DEFAULT_MAX_SIZE_DATA_FOR_MODEL`.
 The feature is switched off by setting this to ``None`` or a very large value, but this is not recommended.
 Subsampling is repeated every time the surrogate